Guide to Building Your Home with VA Construction Loan

 Eligibility Criteria for VA Construction Loans

-• Have spent at least 90 days of your service on active duty
+• Spent at least 90 days on active duty.

-• Are retired or was discharged from the force due to a service-related disability
+• Retired or been discharged due to a service-related disability.

-The eligibility criteria may differ slightly for those who served in the army before 1990.
+• Criteria may vary for those who served before 1990.

-In addition, you must prove that you intend to use the VA construction loan for the officially approved purposes – buying land or constructing your main residence.
+You must intend to use the loan for purchasing land or constructing your primary residence.

 Requirements for Taking out A VA Construction Loan

-Insist on a VA-approved builder.
-Such contractors must be registered with the Department of Veteran Affairs and possess a VA Builder ID.
+If you’re building a home, hire a professional contractor registered with the Department of Veterans Affairs and possessing a valid VA Builder ID.

 VA construction loan for home